 - The name of your business on your bank statement.
 Your official business name should appear in the bank’s records.

 - The fees that you pay your bank.
-For example, a lender would like to see if your balance falls below the required minimum that you are required to maintain.
+For example, a lender would like to see if your balance falls below the required minimum.
 This could entail a penalty in the form of a monthly maintenance fee.

-- The figures in your bank statement and your financial statements (explained below) should be consistent.
-If there is a difference between the two, you should be a position to explain the reason why this has happened.
+- The figures in your business bank statements and other financial statements (explained below) should be consistent.
+If there is a difference between the two, you should be in a position to explain the reason why this happened.

 2. Tax Returns